• Home

 “Don’t waste time on it,” Dimon reportedly said during the town hall.
 “I don’t care how many people sign that f—ing petition.”

-Gen Z Pushes Back
+Gen Z pushes back

 The research on remote work also doesn’t quite align with what executives like Dimon have said.
 A Bureau of Labor Statistics analysis from 2024 found a statistically significant positive correlation across 61 industries between the pandemic-era rise in remote work and productivity growth, among other positive outcomes.
-At the same time, Gallup’s State of the Workplace report from 2025 found fully remote workers actually report the highest engagement rates at 31%, compared to 23% for hybrid and on-site workers who are remote capable.
+At the same time, Gallup’s State of the Global Workplace report from 2025 found fully remote workers actually report the highest engagement rates at 31%, compared with 23% for hybrid and on-site workers who are remote capable.

 While Dimon acknowledged JPMorgan wants to keep its workers happy, he also said the company has to adapt to what its customers want.